 The debtor is said to be “in default” when a debtor has not made payments towards the support required by a court order or agreement.

-A default hearing is a court process held in the federal Court of Queen’s Bench.
+A default hearing is a court process held in the federal Court of King’s Bench.
 Debtors may be summoned to appear in court to show why MEP should not enforce the support order, to be examined under oath about their finances, or to show why they should not be committed to prison for wilfully defaulting in their support payments.